cremeansemily/Rent-A-Puppy/README.md

 # Rent-A-Puppy

 ## Purpose
-This Website for the people that can't have puppy in an the apartment or they don't have the time.
+This Website for those people that aren't allowed to have puppy in their apartment/home or they simply don't have the time for a pup.
-So we make this website for they can rent 1 puppy for a day and they can have oppotunity to spend time with them.
+This website is for those people looking for puppy love, snuggles, and some pets.
+Rent a puppy or a senior dog for a day and be able to share the benefits that doggos give!

 ![Screenshot 2021-06-11 at 18-27-27 Welcome to Rent A Puppy ](https://user-images.githubusercontent.com/77993627/121754969-f4e57f00-cae3-11eb-90af-7bc95c64b429.png)